 We are exposed to potential liabilities and reputational risk associated with litigation, regulatory proceedings and government enforcement actions.
-As a result of the Investigation and our failure to timely file our Annual Report for the year ended December 31, 2021, and our Quarterly Reports for the quarters ended June 30 and September 30, 2021, as well as our Quarterly Report for the quarter ended March 31, 2022, we are currently the subject of securities class action litigation and an ongoing investigation by the SEC (the "SEC Investigation").
-See "-Legal Proceedings" for information about these and other current and potential legal proceedings involving the Company.
+As a result of the Investigation and our failure to timely file our Annual Report for the year ended December 31, 2021 and our Quarterly Reports for the quarters ended June 30, September 30, 2021 as well as our Quarterly Report for the quarter ended March 31, 2022, we are currently the subject of securities class action litigation and an ongoing investigation by the SEC.
+See Item 3, "Legal Proceedings" of this Annual Report for information about these and other current and potential legal proceedings involving the Company.